Francis Scott Key

-Francis Scott Key (August 1, 1779 – January 11, 1843) was an American lawyer, author, and amateur poet from Frederick, Maryland, who wrote the lyrics for the American national anthem "The Star-Spangled Banner".
-Key observed the British bombardment of Fort McHenry in 1814 during the War of 1812.
-He was inspired upon seeing the American flag still flying over the fort at dawn and wrote the poem "Defence of Fort M'Henry"; it was published within a week with the suggested tune of the popular song "To Anacreon in Heaven".
-The song with Key's lyrics became known as "The Star-Spangled Banner" and slowly gained in popularity as an unofficial anthem, finally achieving official status more than a century later under President Herbert Hoover as the national anthem.
+Francis Scott Key (August 1, 1779 – January 11, 1843) was an American lawyer, author, and poet from Frederick, Maryland, best known as the author of the poem "Defence of Fort M'Henry", which was set to a popular British tune and eventually became the American national anthem "The Star-Spangled Banner".
+In 1814 Key observed the British bombardment of Fort McHenry in Baltimore during the War of 1812.
+He was inspired upon seeing an American flag flying over the fort at dawn: his poem was published within a week with the suggested tune of the popular song "To Anacreon in Heaven".
+The song with Key's lyrics became known as "The Star-Spangled Banner" and slowly gained in popularity as an unofficial anthem, finally achieving official status as the national anthem more than a century later under President Herbert Hoover.

-Key was a lawyer in Maryland and Washington D.C. for four decades and worked on important cases, including the Burr conspiracy trial, and he argued numerous times before the Supreme Court.
+Key was a lawyer in Maryland and Washington, D.C., for four decades and worked on important cases, including the Burr conspiracy trial, and he argued numerous times before the Supreme Court.
 He was nominated for District Attorney for the District of Columbia by President Andrew Jackson, where he served from 1833 to 1841.
-Key was a devout Episcopalian.
+He was a devout Episcopalian.

 Key owned slaves from 1800, during which time abolitionists ridiculed his words, claiming that America was more like the "Land of the Free and Home of the Oppressed".
-As District Attorney, he suppressed abolitionists, and in 1836 lost a case against Reuben Crandall where he accused the defendant's abolitionist publications of instigating slaves to rebel.
-He was also a leader of the American Colonization Society which sent freed slaves to Africa.
-He freed some of his slaves in the 1830s, paying one ex-slave as his farm foreman to supervise his other slaves.
+As District Attorney, he suppressed abolitionists, and he lost a case against Reuben Crandall in 1836 where he accused the defendant's abolitionist publications of instigating slaves to rebel.
+He was also a leader of the American Colonization Society which sent former slaves to Africa.
+He freed some of his slaves in the 1830s, paying one as his farm foreman to supervise his other slaves.
 He publicly criticized slavery and gave free legal representation to some slaves seeking freedom, but he also represented owners of runaway slaves.
-At the time of his death he owned eight slaves.
+He had eight slaves at the time of his death.

 Early life

-Key's father John Ross Key was a lawyer, a commissioned officer in the Continental Army, and a judge of English descent.
-His mother Ann Phoebe Dagworthy Charlton was born (February 6, 1756 – 1830), to Arthur Charlton, a tavern keeper, and his wife, Eleanor Harrison of Frederick in the colony of Maryland.
+Key was born into an affluent family.
+Key's father John Ross Key, of English descent, was a lawyer, a commissioned officer in the Continental Army, and a judge.
+His mother, Ann Phoebe Dagworthy Charlton (February 6, 1756 – 1830), was born to Arthur Charlton, a tavern keeper, and his wife, Eleanor Harrison of Frederick, in the colony of Maryland.

-Key grew up on the family plantation Terra Rubra in Frederick County, Maryland, which is now Carroll County.
+Key grew up on the family plantation Terra Rubra in Frederick County, Maryland, which is now in Carroll County.
 He graduated from St. John's College, Annapolis, Maryland, in 1796 and read law under his uncle Philip Barton Key who was loyal to the British Crown during the War of Independence.
 He married Mary Tayloe Lloyd on January 1, 1802, daughter of Edward Lloyd IV of Wye House and Elizabeth Tayloe, daughter of John Tayloe II of Mount Airy and sister of John Tayloe III of The Octagon House.
+The couple raised their 11 children in their Georgetown residence, the Key House.